Jim Donovan (sportscaster): Signature calls

-Ten...Five...Touchdown Browns! – when a Browns player scores a touchdown with a clear path to the end zone.

-Run William Run! - in reference to William Green 64 yard touchdown run during a Cleveland Browns vs. Atlanta Falcons game in 2002.
+"Run, William, Run!" – in reference to William Green's 64-yard touchdown run during the final Cleveland Browns vs. Atlanta Falcons game in 2002, allowing the Browns to make their first playoff appearance since returning to the league in 1999.

-Is this how it feels? - when the Browns defeated the New York Jets in Week 3 of the 2018 season, their first victory in 635 days.
+"Is this how it feels?" – when the Browns defeated the New York Jets in Week 3 of the 2018 season, their first victory in 635 days.

-Chubba Wubba Hubb! - in reference to Nick Chubbs 92 yard touchdown run during an Atlanta Falcons vs Cleveland Browns game in 2018.
+"Chubba Wubba Hubb!" – in reference to Nick Chubb's 92-yard touchdown run during an Atlanta Falcons vs Cleveland Browns game in 2018.

 Medical leave

-On May 25, 2011, during the 11 pm newscast, Donovan announced he had been battling leukemia for the last ten years, and that he would be taking a leave of absence to undergo a (what would be a successful) bone marrow transplant.
+On May 25, 2011, during the 11 pm newscast, Donovan announced he had leukemia for the last ten years, and that he would be taking a leave of absence to undergo a (what would be a successful) bone marrow transplant.
 On September 11, 2011, Donovan returned to the Browns broadcasting booth in time for their opener against the Cincinnati Bengals.
 The next night, he returned to the sports anchor chair at WKYC, as well as his hosting duties on STO.
 Donovan met with his bone marrow donor on Thanksgiving night in 2013, when Dallas Gentry from Wise, Virginia, visited the Donovan family.